 UT Southwestern Medical Center has been protecting and licensing intellectual property for more than 40 years.
-Prior to 1998, technology transfer activities at UT Southwestern were conducted by the Office for Legal Affairs.
-In 1998 the Office for Technology Development (OTD) was created to manage UT Southwestern's activities in this area and to facilitate the formation of biomedical companies based on UT Southwestern-developed technologies.
+The Office for Technology Development (OTD) was created in 1998 to manage UT Southwestern's technology transfer activities and to facilitate the formation of biomedical companies based on UT Southwestern-developed technologies.

 The Office for Technology Development team is comprised of the following groups:

 Technology Commercialization manages and markets intellectual property developed by university investigators/inventors.